sushilsridhar/cs-fundamentals/java/REFLECTION.md

 <ins>Jackson</ins>
 to use, need multiple libraries, jackson core, jackson databind, etc,
 > require getters, setters and default public constructor for bean class, making it complex than gson

+Throws error, if fields are missing in Bean, on conversion from json to Bean,